We strive to

 Current students

-For MS and PhD students supported by one of my projects, the scope of the research will be defined upfront.
-While I am happy to leave students the freedom to pursue their research ideas, this will only be possible if we meet the original project deadlines.
-For students supported by fellowships, I am flexible regarding the research scope, as long as it stays in my area of expertise and aligns with current efforts in our group.
+For MS and PhD students funded by one of my projects, the research scope will be defined upfront.
+While I am happy to leave students the freedom to pursue their ideas, this will be possible only after we have met the project deadlines and deliverables.
+For students with fellowships or other sources of funding (e.g., from employers), I am flexible regarding the research scope, as long as it remains within my area of expertise and contributes to the overall efforts of the group.

-Regardless of the funding source, we will make multi-year and shorter-term plans.
-This will help us keep track of the big picture while making steps toward completing the work.
+We will make multi-year and short-term plans.
+This will help us maintain a clear view of the big picture while taking steps toward completing the work.
 I regularly meet with graduate students, typically every week or biweekly, for as much time as we need (and my schedule allows).
-These meetings revolve around research, academics, and various career-building topics.
-In addition to meetings, I regularly interact with students via a dedicated Teams channel and the Teams chat.
+These meetings revolve around research, academics, and career-building topics.
+In addition to meetings, I regularly interact with students via a dedicated Teams channel and the chat.

 Prerequisite skills